tdwg/website/_posts/2021-12-15-status-update-on-controlled-vocabulary-translations.md

 ---
 title: Status update on Controlled vocabulary translations
-sumary: Controlled vocabulary translations are available for use
+description: Controlled vocabulary translations are available for use
-date: 2021-12-15
-cover_image:
-cover_image_by:
-cover_image_ref:
-tags: TDWG Standards
+tags: [standards, vocabularies]
 ---

 # Controlled vocabulary translations are available for use!